carbonfive/interaction-map-example/README.md

 The __Interaction Delegator__ is responsible for keeping track of the enabled __Interaction Mode__ and delegating events to it.

-### Interaction Actor
+### Interaction Controller
-The __Interaction Actor__ is responsible for interactions with the larger application.
-The __Interaction Delegator__ must pass the __Interacton Actor__ to the __Transition Functions__ and __Event Handlers__, defined in __Interaction Modes__.
-While the Interaction Mode and Interaction Map implementations are generic enough to be re-used in different applications, the Interaction Actor is where the application/domain logic lives.
+The __Interaction Controller__ is responsible for interactions with the larger application.
+The __Interaction Delegator__ must pass the __Interacton Controller__ to the __Transition Functions__ and __Event Handlers__, defined in __Interaction Modes__.
+While the Interaction Mode and Interaction Map implementations are generic enough to be re-used in different applications, the Interaction Controller is where the application/domain logic lives.

-Since Interaction Actors are specific to their application it doesn't make sense to fabricate a general implementation for illustration purposes.
-Instead, look at the [Layer Controller](https://github.com/carbonfive/interaction-map-example/blob/layers/src/layer-controller.js) source, which is the interaction actor for our example application.
+Since Interaction Controllers are specific to their application it doesn't make sense to fabricate a general implementation for illustration purposes.
+Instead, look at the [Layer Controller](https://github.com/carbonfive/interaction-map-example/blob/layers/src/layer-controller.js) source, which is the interaction controller for our example application.

 ## The Flow
 The pattern works like this: